Locate a restaurant close to you at Restaurant.com

 During this phase, owners sit back and wait for their rosters to be filled - usually within about a week.
 All the "exclusive" draft choices will be awarded to their respective teams, although for the time being they will not be officially added to the roster.

-After the above list has been completed, the League Office will begin placing these players, one-by-one, onto the teams.
+After the above list has been completed, the League Office will begin placing these players, one-by-one, onto the team rosters.
 The player currently at the top of the list is eligible to be placed on any of the teams that initially drafted him.

 The team that gets him will be chosen using the following criteria, in order:

-1. The team with the most room under the salary cap.
-Another way to put this is the lowest total salary of all awarded players.
+2. The team with lowest total salary of all awarded players.
 (Total team salary is an initial rough guide to team strength).

 3. The team with the fewest total number of signed players.

-Thus, at the beginning of the draft, many of the player awards will be done via the ranking and/or random drawing, since most teams will have zero players.
+Thus, at the beginning of the draft, some of the player awards will be done via the ranking and/or random drawing, since most teams will have zero players.
+However, rules changes in 2014-15 along with draft rank should minimize the number of random draws compared to the early-2000s.

 As teams pick players for the draft, they may optionally give each player a rank of importance, entered via the web interface for selecting players in the draft.